akaterra/apidog/readme.md

 ```

 Defines chapter.
-Can be used to split blocks between multiple namespaces.
+Can be used to split doc blocks between multiple namespaces.

 If **@apiDefine** declares definition with the same name also includes its title and description.